-By Mark T. Strong & P. Acevedo-Rodríguez
+By Mark T. Strong (Sep 2020)

+Chusquea sp., photo by P. Acevedo

-A widely distributed family of primarily herbaceous or less often ligneous plants found in arctic, temperate, subtropical, and tropical regions, with ~750 genera and ~12,000 species worldwide.
+A widely distributed family of primarily herbaceous or less often ligneous plants found in arctic, temperate, subtropical, and tropical regions, with about 750 genera and ca. 12,000 species worldwide.
 Unarguably, the most important family of plants economically, from which cereals, breads, sugar, forage and other products are produced.
 There are 18 genera treated herein that have species considered climbing or vining plants for a total of 120 species.
-Fourteen of these genera represent bamboos, 11 in the tribe Bambuseae (woody bamboos) and three in the tribe Olyreae (herbaceous bamboos).
+Fourteen of these genera represent bamboos, 11 in the tribe Bambuseae (woody bamboos) and 3 in the tribe Olyreae (herbaceous bamboos).

-Diagnostics: In the absence of fertile material, climbing Poaceae species are easily distinguished from vines in similar families, especially from Cyperaceae, by terete, nodose, often hollow stem nodes; tubular sheaths that have free margins and bear a ligule at the adaxial junction of sheath and leaf blade; and primarily two-ranked leaves.
+Diagnostics: In the absence of fertile material, climbing Poaceae species are easilydistinguished from vines in similar families, especially from

+Cyperaceae by terete, nodose, often hollow stem nodes; tubular sheaths that have free margins and bear a ligule at the adaxial junction of sheath and leaf blade; and primarily two-ranked leaves.